LightningK0ala/satoshis.place/README.md

 You can use the `SIMULATE_PAYMENTS` env setting to automatically execute orders by setting it to `yes` (requires restart of the api).
 This will allow you to draw on the canvas without having to make a lightning payment.

-## Notes on the `.env` file

-These are the following strings you are meant to replace:
-- NODE_URI
-- IP_ADDRESS
-- PORT
-- YOUR_PASSWORD

-Also, the ports for your lightning node and charge endpoints are hardcoded to `9735` and `9112` respectively.
-If you need to change these go ahead.

 ## Testnet

 To use testnet, simply setup your *c-lightning* node to use testnet, update the connection details if required and set the `TESTNET` env setting to `yes`.